jolbertsodre/jolbertsodre/README.md

-### Hello there!
+### Hello, there!
+Welcome to my profile!
-### Welcome to my profile, my name is Jolbert Sodré, a Full-stack Developer and a Cybersecurity Technician!
+### My name is Jolbert Sodré, a Full-stack Developer and a Cybersecurity Technician!

 ##

 <div align="center">